Play at Your Own Risk, Volume 2

 Play at Your Own Risk, Volume 2 is a compilation of punk rock/hardcore punk bands released by Recess Records in 1995.
 It was issued as a double 7" and single 5" in a tri-fold jacket and sometimes included a lyrics poster and Halloween napkin.
-It is notable for including several rare tracks, especially the Propagandhi song "Portage La Prairie", which was not released on their compilation Where Quantity Is Job #1.
+It includes several rare tracks, such as the Propagandhi song "Portage La Prairie", which was not released on their compilation Where Quantity Is Job #1.